stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 1/Lesson 08 - Learning by Recording Cases.md

 1. Given a new problem `a`
 2. Retrieve most similar prior problem `b` from memory
 3. Apply problem `b` solution to problem `a`

+## Nearest Neighbor In k-Dimensional Space

+Sometimes plotting objects on a two dimensional grid does not outright reveal a clear answer.
+In this case we use the k-Nearest Neighbor method which utilizes all neighbors to find the nearest distance (most similar) between all neighbors.